seanxu889/Udemy_SelfDrivingCars/README.md

 * Master Keras, a power Neural Network library written in Python.

-* Build and train a fully functional self driving car to drive on its own!
+* Build and train a fully functional self driving car to drive on its own.